Things to Do, Attractions, Family Friendly, Gardens, Art Galleries

 Relax in the walled garden or stroll among glorious borders with over 8 acres to explore, a beautiful garden cared for by the National Trust.

-The year starts with the arrival of a carpet of colour along the ha-ha walk with over 300 thousand spring bulbs, quickly followed by blossom from over 90 different varieties of fruit trees and stunning tulips among the borders and west formal.
+As spring bulbs and new buds mark the start of the year, this is quickly followed by blossom by the abundance of fruit trees and stunning tulips among the borders and west formal.
 Take a seat in the Pergola complete with white wisteria, the first complete garden designed by award winning landscape designer Andy Sturgeon as part of a long-term vision.
-Work on the new Mediterranean Garden will resume from autumn, due to open in summer 2024.
+The new Mediterranean Garden will be built over autumn and winter, due to open by summer 2024.

 Come high summer, the borders are bursting with colour right into autumn with dahlias looking striking through to the first frosts.
 Harvest time is worth returning for to see how the produce has grown, we don't like to boast but are pretty sure we grow some of York's biggest pumpkins.
 Wintertime lets the structure shine through with mature trees including Yorkshire champions, formally trained fruit long the brick walls and pops of colour from berries...equally welcomed by visitors and wildlife.